lukas-loto/k6-stress/README.md

 {
 ```

-in which we must change the field "email" and "password" with our correct credentials to access the GreenMainFrame system for proper access to the site, without any error.
+In which we must change the field "email" and "password" with our correct credentials to access the GreenMainFrame system for proper access to the site, without any error.